dougbutner/universal-consciousness/README.md

 **Erratum: Saying that we had courses by myself and compiled works on Aquarius Academy** We have a wonderful [Taoist Yoga course]() by Heng Ni on Aquarius Academy as well.
 We hope to welcome many more instructors in the future!

+**Omission:  0th Density**
+This was omitted purposefully without a source, but is important to consider.
+The 13th density of consciousness is also the 0th density, or the starting point which the creator grows into atoms.
+This is also the same as the 0th and 10th dimensions.
+This link between consciousness (densities) and physical reality (dimensions) is the foundation of reality in our universe.

 # Critical Thinking Questions